araxnoid-code/ROTTA-rs/book/arrayy.md

 # arrayy
 </div>

-a module that ROTTA-rs uses to create arrays.
+a module that ROTTA-rs uses to create arrayy.

 you can find the module folder in src/rotta_rs/arrayy in the ROTTA-rs directory, or use this link.